 Further bolstering Houston’s status as a rising startup hub, Bayou City ranks third among the top North American challengers to traditional startup anchors like Silicon Valley, Boston, and Seattle.
 Joining Houston on the challengers’ list are first-ranked Detroit; second-ranked Minneapolis; third-ranked Research Triangle, North Carolina; and fifth-ranked Pittsburgh.

-A recent report from Houston Exponential, which was recently acquired by InnovationMap's parent company, emphasizes Houston’s position as the third fastest-growing tech ecosystem in the U.S. for early-stage startups.
+A recent report from Houston Exponential, which was recently acquired, emphasizes Houston’s position as the third fastest-growing tech ecosystem in the U.S. for early-stage startups.
 Houston sits behind Miami (No. 2) and Bridgeport-Stamford-Norwalk, Connecticut (No. 1).

 Houston startups at all stages raised $2.34 billion in 2021, setting a record for the region’s annual VC haul, the HX report says.
 Of that total, early-stage startups collected $618.9 million in 46 deals.

 Health and information technology startups dominate the VC landscape in Houston, with each accounting for 30 percent of VC deals in 2021, according to the HX report.

 Elsewhere in Texas, Austin ranks 25th among the world’s top 100 ecosystems for startups, while Dallas ties for 31st place, according to the Startup Genome and Global Entrepreneurship Network report.
 San Antonio is wedged into the 91-to-100 range in the ranking of the world’s top 100 ecosystems.